jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 **Because it looks really strange.** You have two "bare constructors" that are just creating objects with no indication of how they are used.
 The objects they make aren't even assigned to variables.
-Instead, code inside the constructors is assigning them to instance variables inside the Entity.
+Instead, code inside the constructors is assigning them to fields inside the Entity.
 When a new user comes to read the above code they might be very confused.